fazibear/puddleofcode/content/story/2023-04-17-lets-go-wasm.md

 Just kidding.
 It's not that simple.

 We will need following pieces:
- - `webcam` - will initialize and fetch data from web cam
+ - `webcam` - will initialize and fetch image from web cam
  - `canvas` - we need this to fetch pixel data from image
- - `asciifyier` - turn image data into ascii
+ - `asciifyier` - turn image data into string

 The webcam: